 The final cup or jar is filled with ice and as much water as you need to get the contents of the glass up to 1/3 full.

 Set the jars or cups in a warm spot.
 The spot could be inside or outside of your house.
-The goals is to have the contents of the cups melt so, the warmer the spot the better.
+The goals are to have the contents of the cups melt so, the warmer the spot the better.
 On a hot day here in South Carolina that doesn’t take very long.

 Slowly and carefully place the contents of each cup into the measuring up.
-Record the amount of water that was transferred from each plastic cup into the measuring cup paper with pencil.
+Record the amount of water that was transferred from each plastic cup into the measuring cup paper with a pencil.
 Then draw the results of these easy experiments with crayon.

 If you would prefer to have your children record their results in a notebook or just share them orally that would be fine too.